c2FmZQ/c2FmZQ/README.md

    c2FmZQ-server - Runs the c2FmZQ server

 USAGE:
-   c2FmZQ-server command [command options]
+   c2FmZQ-server [global options]

-COMMANDS:

-OPTIONS:
+GLOBAL OPTIONS:
    --database DIR, --db DIR       Use the database in DIR [$C2FMZQ_DATABASE] --address value, --addr value  The local address to use. (default: "127.0.0.1:8080") --base-url value               The base URL of the generated download links.
 If empty, the links will generated using the Host headers of the incoming requests, i.e. https://HOST/.